 Please see information about KS3/KS4 and KS5 History at Burnham Grammar School below.

-Year 8 students do an in-depth study of the outbreak of World War I, trench warfare, the trench diary research module, the outbreak of World War II and the major events of that period as well as a home front magazine research module.
-Later in the year they will focus on the Cold War and the rivalry between the USA and the USSR.
+Year 8 students compete an in-depth study of the outbreak of World War I, trench warfare, the outbreak of World War II and the major events of that period, as well as a WWII home front magazine research module.
+They will also learn about the Atomic Bomb and the Holocaust.
+They will also learn about the United States in the 20th Century, with a particular focus on African American History and the fight for Civil Rights.

 Year 7 students study the Medieval Realms course until the summer term.
 This covers various aspects of life in the Middle Ages and covers such events as the Norman Conquest, the Black Death, the Peasants revolt as well as religion and the Feudal System.
-At the beginning of the summer term, Year 7 will study the Industrial Revolution 1750 to 1900.
+At the beginning of the summer term, Year 7 will study the Industrial Revolution 1750 to 1900 as well as the development and impact of the British Empire, including the Slave trade.

-This three-year GCSE course will study Germany from 1890 to 1945, Elizabethan England from 1568 to 1603, the outbreak of World War II from 1918 to 1939 and a thematic British Study on Power and the People from 1170 to the present day.
-The Exam board is AQA and there are two exams both of which are two hours in length.
+This three-year GCSE course will study Germany from 1890 to 1945, Elizabethan England from 1568 to 1603, the outbreak of World War II from 1918 to 1939 and a thematic British Study on Health and the People from 1000 to the present day.
+The Exam board is AQA and there are two exams, both of which are two hours in length.